 BaSyx provides some support for Transport Layer Security (TLS), e.g. HTTPS mentioned above.
 These mechanisms are available through the support layer and taken up by the platform.
-However, full use would require key exchanges, e.g., as part of device management, which is still in development.
-Similarly, version 0.3.0 of the platform adds TLS support for the transport layer (cf. Section 3.6).
+However, full use would require key exchanges, e.g., as part of device or identity management, which is still in development.
+Moreover, the platform provides TLS support for the transport layer (cf. Section 3.6).

 For this release, we performed an upgrade of BaSyx from version 0.0.1 used in the last platform release to version 1.0.3.
-Almost all modifications that were required for this upgrade49 took place within the support component of the IIP-Ecosphere platform.
+Almost all modifications that were required for this upgrade took place within the support component of the IIP-Ecosphere platform.
 Moreover, the available test cases for the support layer sufficiently covered the functionality and indicated semantic changes in BaSyx, e.g., how to declare operation parameters, which could be solved by some additional mapping code in the support layer.